 Education and Human ServicesEducational Leadership Classroom Teacher Programs

-AdmissionIn addition to meeting requirements for admission established by the School of Graduate Studies, candidates for these degrees who do not meet the minimum cumulative GPA requirement to waive the GRE or MAT, must submit satisfactory Graduate Record Examination (GRE) or Miller Analogies Test (MAT) scores, unless otherwise noted (see Admission Standards).
-The Adolescence Young Adult, Multi-Age, and Middle Childhood initial teacher licensure programs require passing scores on the state of Ohios mandated Praxis II Specialty (Content) Area Exam(s).
-Contact the colleges Office of Student Services or visit their Web site at www.ed.wright.edu/ss/ to learn more about the Praxis II exams.
+AdmissionIn addition to meeting requirements for admission established by the School of Graduate Studies (these requirements can be reviewed at this Web site http://www.wright.edu/academics/catalog/grad/admissions/), candidates for these degrees who do not meet the minimum cumulative GPA requirement to waive the GRE or MAT, must submit satisfactory Graduate Record Examination (GRE) or Miller Analogies Test (MAT) scores, unless otherwise noted (see see Waiver of GRE/MAT).

-All students considering graduate-level courses in education and human services should do so with the understanding that graduate study differs in quality from undergraduate study.
-Graduate study requires that students be increasingly self-directed.
+All students considering graduate-level courses in education and human services should do so with the understanding that graduate study differs in quality expectations from undergraduate study.
+Graduate study requires that students be increasingly self directed and possess strong analytical skills.
 Students are not guaranteed a masters degree by attending and completing courses.
 Exit requirements must be met in all programs.

-Admission to the College of Education and Human Services is based on the candidates written statement of purpose, consideration of undergraduate and/or graduate cumulative grade point average, submission of satisfactory scores on either the MAT, GRE, or other required examination, and in some cases, letters of reference and a personal interview (see Admission Standards).
+Admission to the College of Education and Human Services is based on the candidates written statement of purpose, consideration of undergraduate and/or graduate cumulative grade point average, submission of satisfactory scores on either the MAT, GRE, and letters of reference.

 For admission to the college, all College of Education and Human Services students, graduate and undergraduate, part-time and full-time, will be expected to certify that they own or have access to a computer and the Internet.